davidsondefaria/desafio-hubla/processDescription.md

 condition and another to deal with bad requests.
 With these tests in hand, I could finish the service dealing with file buffer, data transformation and bulk insertion.

+For the get endpoint, I have created a custom pagination by choice, instead using from a NestJS or an external package and I made use of some decorators to create a good API doc information.